ROBMYERS1856/University-of-Minnesota-/README.md

 # University-of-Minnesota-Cyber Security Bootcamp

-At University of Minnesota Cybersecurity Boot Camp, students get hands-on training in networking, systems, web technologies, databases, and defensive and offensive cybersecurity.
-You will also learn methods, techniques, and best practices for accurately conveying the severity of the risks facing an organization’s security posture.
+At University of Minnesota Cybersecurity Boot Camp, students get hands-on training in networking, systems, web technologies, databases, as well as defensive and offensive cybersecurity.
+Students also learn methods, techniques, and best practices for accurately reporting and documenting the risks facing an organization’s security posture.

-You’ll learn from skilled instructors and gain real-world experience by collaborating with your peers.
-Through hands-on application, you’ll gain the confidence you need to tap into the industry.
-The curriculum* will dive into the foundational skills for cybersecurity, including:
+ Students learn from skilled instructors and gain real-world experience by collaborating with yourinstructors and peers.
+Through hands-on application, students gain the confidence they need to tap into the industry.
+The curriculum will dive into the foundational skills for cybersecurity, including:

 ## Networking: